MontrealCorpusTools/PolyglotDB/docs/source/tutorial_formants.rst

 Next steps
 ==========
-At this point, the corpus is ready for formant analysis using R. We have provided an `rmd script`_ showcasing a possible approach.
-We have also provided results for running this script in a `follow-up analysis`_ html.
+At this point, the corpus is ready for formant analysis using R.
+We have provided an `rmd script`_ showcasing a possible approach, compiled
+`here <https://html-preview.github.io/?url=https://github.com/MontrealCorpusTools/PolyglotDB/blob/main/examples/tutorial/results/tutorial_4_formants.html>`_ (`source <https://github.com/MontrealCorpusTools/PolyglotDB/tree/master/examples/tutorial/results/tutorial_4_formants.html>`_).
+We have also provided results for running this script in a  html.
 These results were found using the full LibriSpeech-aligned dataset, which contains many more speakers than the subset we have been using in tutorials so far.

-See :ref:`tutorial_pitch` for another practical example of interesting linguistic analysis that can be peformed on enriched corpora using python and R. You can also see the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.
+..
+See :ref:`tutorial_pitch` for another practical example of interesting linguistic analysis that can be peformed on enriched corpora using python and R.

+..
+This You can also see the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.

+In this tutorial we have used the simplest possible formant measurement algorithm to measure static formants (one measure per vowel token).
+See :ref:`refined_formant_encoding` for a more accurate/slower option, and :ref:`case_study_vowel_dynamics` for workflows for *dynamic* formant analysis (one track per vowel token).